hashicorp/consul-k8s/WindowsSupport.md

 ### Transparent Proxy

 Transparent proxy is a feature that relies on Ip Tables, these are not supported on Windows.
-We
+We updated the code in [container_init.go](./control-plane/connect-inject/webhook/mesh_webhook.go) (Line 61), to throw an error whenever transparent proxy is enabled and a Windows pod makes the request to inject Consul.
+Also the error is logged on the connect-injector's logs.

 ### Unit Tests